 Associate Principal, New York

-Marc was responsible for the Sugar Hill Mixed-Use Development in Harlem, a LEED silver low-income housing project that challenges the traditional housing typology and accommodates the Children’s Museum of Art & Storytelling and a preschool.
-He also led the design of the interior spaces of the Smithsonian National Museum for African American History and Culture (2016), a LEED gold accredited building.
-Most recently Marc led the completion of The Webster’s new flagship 10,000 square foot retail space adjacent to the historic Los Angeles Beverly Center.
+Marc directed work on the Sugar Hill Mixed-Use Development in Harlem, a LEED Silver low-income housing project that challenges the traditional housing typology and accommodates the Children’s Museum of Art & Storytelling and a preschool.
+He also led the design of the interior spaces of the Smithsonian National Museum for African American History & Culture, a LEED Gold accredited building.
+Most recently, Marc led the completion of The Webster’s new flagship 11,000-square-foot retail space adjacent to the historic Los Angeles Beverly Center.

-Marc holds a Bachelors in Architecture from U.C.
-Berkeley and a Masters in Architecture from Princeton University.
+Marc holds a Bachelor in Architecture from UC Berkeley and a Master in Architecture from Princeton University.